deniskyashif/blog/content/resume/_index.md

                         Software engineer, passionate about software design and architecture, and web technologies.
                     </p>
                     <p>
-                        Experienced in building apps with .NET and TypeScript/JavaScript, consulting and public speaking.
+                        Experience in building products with .NET and TypeScript/JavaScript, consulting and public speaking.
                     </p>
                     <p>
-                        Committed to building robust, maintainable software and loves exploring new paradigms and languages.
+                        Committed to implementing robust, maintainable software and loves exploring new paradigms and languages.
 Has a long standing interest in linguistics and natural language processing.
                     </p>
                 </section>
                 <section class="tools">